Lee Precision 375-130-1R

 The Lee Precision Mold DC 375-130-1R is a intended for .36 Navy Colt and Remington cap and ball revolvers.
-The double cavity mold drops two .375-inch diameter 130 grain round nose bullets with each pour from the lead pot.
-It includes handles.
+The double cavity mould drops two .375-inch diameter 130 grain round nose bullets with each pour from the lead pot.
+Unlike some brands, this mould includes handles.

 No matter whether you shoot balls or bullets, casting is kind of fun!
 But be sure to use pure lead.
 Avoid wheelweights because their tin content makes them hard (Pure Lead BHN 5 - Wheelweights BHN 12).
 Hard lead is no good for relatively low-pressure, low-velocity, cap and ball revolvers, that require the malleability of pure lead in order to obdurate bullets, to seal the bore on firing.
 Pure lead better engages the rifling and it's also significantly easier to load lead balls and bullets into the cylinder.